Key Takeaways

 Email authentication protocols like SPF, DKIM, and DMARC are your digital credentials.
 They prove to receiving servers that you are who you say you are.
 Failing to set them up correctly leaves your domain vulnerable to being spoofed by phishers and spammers, which can destroy your reputation.
 If an ISP can’t verify that an email is legitimately from you, it’s much more likely to send it straight to the spam folder.

-).
+contact@yourcompany.com).
 Sending from a public domain like Gmail or Yahoo can look unprofessional and suspicious to spam filters.
-Using your own domain reinforces your brand’s legitimacy and helps build a foundation of trust with both your subscribers and the mailbox providers who deliver your messages.
+Using your own domain reinforces your brand’s legitimacy and helps build a foundation of trust with both your prospects and the mailbox providers who deliver your messages.

 Related Articles